 'Danger to society': Repeat offender sentenced for exposing himself at dance studio

-Society must be protected from Matthew Twyne, says Judge Micheal Madden
+Society must be protected from Matthew Twyne, says Judge Michael Madden

 A man who exposed himself to teenagers at a St. John's dance studio is a "danger to society" and will spend just over two years in jail, a provincial court judge ruled Friday.